 The mayor of Wapato wanted another term.
-She got 30 votes — and then a piece of the Fed-up residents’ minds.
+She got 30 votes — and then a piece of the fed-up residents’ minds.

 WAPATO — In a week when voters sent a clear change message to city leaders — including just 30 votes cast for the current mayor — the Wapato City Council acted swiftly:

-•Issuing a unanimous vote of no confidence in the mayor.
+- Issuing a unanimous vote of no confidence in the mayor.

-•Establishing a hiring and expenses freeze.
+- Establishing a hiring and expenses freeze.

-•Authorizing city leadership to take steps to settle two lawsuits and three civil tort claims.
+- Authorizing city leadership to take steps to settle two lawsuits and three civil tort claims.

-•Eliminating the city administrator position created in 2018 along with several other city positions.
+- Eliminating the city administrator position created in 2018 along with several other city positions.

-•Establishing a schedule of twice-a-month council meetings at a new day and time.
+- Establishing a schedule of twice-a-month council meetings at a new day and time.

 As voters issued an electoral rebuke of Mayor Dora Alvarez-Roa, they also cast aside all but one council member seeking reelection.
 And that council member, Chuck Stephens, advanced automatically to the general election because he had just one rival on the primary ballot.

-At the community center Wednesday evening, one day postelection, residents spoke freely and were granted time to speak to the council despite Alvarez-Roa’s motion to adjourn before public comment.
+At the community center Wednesday evening, one day post-election, residents spoke freely and were granted time to speak to the council despite Alvarez-Roa’s motion to adjourn before public comment.
 People asked questions — and, for the first time in many months, got answers.

 The city of Wapato, with a population of a little over 5,000, appears to be attempting a political turnaround from a tumultuous period that has seen alleged violations of open-meetings law, deepening financial problems and a lawsuit from the state attorney general accusing the former city administrator of using his earlier position as mayor to unlawfully enrich himself by creating — and accepting — the $95,000 city administrator’s job last year.